stoplightio/spectral/.github/ISSUE_TEMPLATE/bug_report.md

 labels: bug
 ---

-> For support questions, please use the [Stoplight Community Forum](https://community.stoplight.io).
+> For support questions, please use the [Stoplight Discord Community](https://discord.com/invite/stoplight).
 This repository's issues are reserved for feature requests and bug reports.
-If you are unsure if you are experiencing a bug, the [Community Forum](https://community.stoplight.io) is a great place to start.
+If you are unsure if you are experiencing a bug, our Discord is a great place to start.
 >
 > **Please delete this section, any any sections below that you don't use, before creating the issue.**